📄️ Introduction to Part 1

 Next we will start using a more useful image than hello-world.
 We can run Ubuntu just with docker run ubuntu.

-📄️ In-depth dive to images
+📄️ In-depth dive into images

 Images are the basic building blocks for containers and other images.
 When you "containerize" an application you work towards creating the image.